willjsimmons/willjsimmons.github.io/projects/project-2.md

 As I continue to advance in my academic and professional journey, this project serves as a testament to my dedication to leveraging technology to streamline operations and enhance efficiency in real-world business scenarios.

+## Why it matters
+This project was valuable in that it allowed me to explore my strengths and weaknesses when it comes to development.
+Namely due to the fact that it is Multilanguage and each system requires a different kind of thinking.
+It served as a learning experience with immense practical value for the end user.

+## what is next
+I plan to maintain and improve upon this code base as long as the company is in business.
+I am even considering a reimplementation of the project with the new knowledge I have from the first implementation.